- This event has passed.

 David Rosen has served on the board of the JGSGB for twenty-five years and is the Society’s archivist.
 In 2013 he received the New England Regional Genealogical Conference Award for Volunteer of the Year.
 He has compiled numerous genealogical databases including indexes to weddings and obituaries from The Jewish Advocate, now accessible on JewishGen.
 David also serves as a board member of the Vilna Shul in Boston.

-Stephanie Call is the Manager of the Jewish Heritage Center in Boston where she oversees core activities including archive preservation, family history and educational outreach.
+Stephanie Call is the Associate Director of Archives and Education, Wyner Family Jewish Heritage Center in Boston where she oversees core activities including archive preservation, family history and educational outreach.
 A graduate of Mt.
 Holyoke College, she holds a graduate degree from Simmons College in Library and Information Science focusing on archive management.
 Stephanie is a member of the Society of American Archivists and the New England Archivists.